How do I edit this website?

 vim-repeat Repeating supported plugin maps with "."

-See also my .vimrc
+See also my .vimrc and nvim/ plugins

 Zsh Awesome shell – even better than bash zpm Lightweight zsh plugin manager